tshepang/blog/content/computing/developer of note: Nick Coghlan.rst

 He also builds and maintains a collection of notes known simply as `Nick Coghlan's Python Notes`_.
-There is much wisdom there (complete with good and clear writing), favorite of which is the just-updated `Incremental Plans to Improve Python Packaging`_, a thorough write-up on the history, current state, and future plans regarding the story of packaging (and installation) in the Python ecosystem.
+There is much wisdom there (complete with high quality clear writing), favorite of which is the just-updated `Incremental Plans to Improve Python Packaging`_, a thorough write-up on the history, current state, and future plans regarding the story of packaging (and installation) in the Python ecosystem.
 He also happens